Key concepts and advice

 Where the allocated parking space is separate from (but close to) the unit, the Executive Committee could approve fixed cabling traversing common property back to the unit’s meter as a ‘minor use’ subject to the individual unit owner covering all costs (UTMA Schedule 2.4, see resource below).

 Smart systems may be needed to dynamically regulate charging rates and share the strata developments’ available supply capacity once many chargers are in use at the same time.
 During the evening peak, there might be very little spare capacity but there is likely to be ample capacity during the rest of the day and night.
 At times of high demand, a smart system will slow or stop charging.
 When overall demand is lower, charging rates are automatically increased.
 There are companies that will assess a building, design such systems and manage them if required, including the electronic billing arrangements.
+On-going costs of subscriptions and service contracts should be examined closely.

 In other situations, a simple kilowatt-hour counter on each line to an allocated parking space may be sufficient.
 This needs someone to read them periodically and prepare a table of data for billing purposes.
 An OC can enter into agreements to provide a service and bill individual unit owners if authorised by an ordinary resolution (simple majority at a general meeting) (UTMA s29 and s30).
 This may be simple if the OC has a flat electricity tariff.
 If the OC is on a peak demand tariff, cutting the power via a timer and relay during the evening peak is a simple way to avoid adding to the peak demand charges while leaving relatively cheap, flat-rate charging available for 20 hours a day.
 Time of use tariff charging could be limited to the off-peak period.